 They failed to control the Colored vote, and here is the rub.
 The Negro was too intelligent, loved liberty too well, to be used by those who for years held him in cruel bondage, and who only released their grasp when they were compelled by superior force.
 The instinct of that moral nature bestowed upon all men, and which is the linger of God, guiding the human heart, pointed them in the way of sure deliverance.

 But, sir, I say again, here is the rub!
 If they had voted as the rebels wished to have them, we should never have heard a word about ”Negro supremacy.”
-And the Senator from Wisconsin would have hailed them to-day as
+And the Senator from Wisconsin would have hailed them to-day as “friends” and “fellow-citizens.”

 We must, in order to be free ourselves, agree never hereafter to interfere with the freedom of others.
 We must, in order to assure our own return to liberty and happiness, not only recognize the Colored citizens of the South as now free, but we must allow them the same means of preserving their freedom that we ourselves desire to possess.
 They must be freemen in fact as well as in name.
 We must consent to their being invested with the elective franchise.[Note: We added the capitalization of Black, Negro, Colored, and Reconstruction.]

-Find related resources below, including an article on other significance events during 1868.
+Read our report on teaching Reconstruction and find related resources below, including an article on other significance events during 1868.